The UN and IAEA criticized North Korea for continuing to test ballistic missiles and for conducting nuclear activities.

 The recently adopted UN Security Council resolution on North Korea is qualitatively different from its predecessors, but its practical effect may be more limited than the changes on paper...

 North Korea apparently is edging closer to creating a nuclear-armed intercontinental ballistic missile.
 A key variable is Pyongyang’s determination to achieve that goal...

 Her “adventuresome spirit” led to a love of travel and a career that has focused on hunting for radioactive sources.

 The Chinese ambassador to the United Nations called North Korea’s attempted launch of an intermediate-range ballistic missile “a clear violation” of Security Council resolutions.

 Senior officials from Japan, South Korea, and the United States agreed to increase intelligence sharing and set up consultations on sanctions implementation.

 The only realistic way out of the impasse over the North Korean nuclear program is reciprocal steps to open the way to negotiations that would address denuclearization in parallel with a peace process in Korea.

-The UN Security Council on March 7 unanimously adopted a resolution imposing new sanctions on North Korea in response to Pyongyang’s third nuclear test.
+A recent UN Security Council resolution imposes new and broader restrictions on North Korea in response to Pyongyang’s recent nuclear test and space launch.